 Those convicted of a criminal threat charge could face a strike under California’s three strikes rule as well as prison time without ever causing any physical harm.
 To illustrate the seriousness of such intimidations, here are some examples of what might be construed as a criminal threat:

 If you said something off the cuff, however, and it was not intended as a threat, you may not be held liable for that statement as an immediate or dangerous threat.
 What makes these cases so complex is the potential for ambiguity.
 Intent, understanding, words, and timing all play a role in whether a comment or action is, in fact, a criminal threat.

 A criminal threat charge is not a light matter defendant can shrug off.
 The charge comes with a real threat of jail or prison time and significant fines.
 While they are difficult for the prosecution to prove, many threat cases involve written or recorded interactions that can be difficult to evaluate in the proper context.
-Without an experienced criminal defense attorney, an unfounded criminal threat case may result in harsh penalties.
+Without an experienced criminal threats attorney, an unfounded criminal threat case may result in harsh penalties.

-Our team at the Law Offices of Graham Donath, APC, may be able to have the charges against you dropped or reduced successfully.
+Our Riverside criminal threats lawyers at the Law Offices of Graham Donath, APC, may be able to have the charges against you dropped or reduced successfully.
 There are a number of defense strategies we can use to keep you from facing sentencing for a crime that never existed.
 Let us help you protect your life and future from unsubstantiated claims of criminal threat.
-Get started by calling our Riverside office any time for more information.
+Get started by calling our Riverside criminal threats attonrneys any time for more information.